mr-Arturio/Incredible_Playgroup_Finder/public/docs/SpreadSheetScript.md

 - Skips unnecessary columns like "ID" and "Repeats" while updating the event dates.
 - Automatically generates row IDs and sorts the data by the "Organizer" column in alphabetical order.

+2025-06-25 Update
+Changes implemented:
+1. "Never" Support
+- Rows with `Repeats = "Never"` are now skipped and not copied to the `MainSheet`, allowing you to keep hidden or draft events in the `WorkSheet`.
+2. Smart Start Date for Weekly Events
+- If `Repeats = "Weekly"`:
+   - And `eventDate` is empty → the script starts generating dates from today.
+   - If `eventDate` is provided and matches the specified `Day`, it starts repeating from that specific eventDate.
+   - If `eventDate` is present but does not match the `cd..Day`, the row is skipped and logged as an error.

 ```JavaScript
 function populateWeeklyEvents() {
   try {